ScottChapman/WWCloudFunctions/README.md

 ## Sample applications
 - [**Invitation Command**](samples/InviteCommand) - An example application which handles an invitation command from the user and allows them to invite any member of the space to an event.
+- [**Weather Bot**](samples/Weather) - An app that leverages the Watson cognitive capabilities of Watson Work to be able to give weather conditions and forecasts.

 ## Deployment
 You can deploy this code using a number of different methods.
 I've provided instructions for the following: